NM-TAFE/battleships-2021/README.md

 # Battleships

 This repository contains the code for playing a distributed game of Battleships using gRPC.
-It has a server component as wel as a client component.
+It has a server component as well as a client component.

 ### Client